 Social Media Platforms Every Online Marketer Should Consider

-If you have any sort of business presence online, then you need to also be on social media.
+Unless you have been living under a rock, If you have any sort of business presence online, then you need to also be on social media.
 That’s because your prospects and customers are already there, which makes these platforms great places for you to connect with people and grow your business.

 Now most online marketers are on Facebook and/or Twitter.
 That’s excellent, as those are big platforms where it’s easy to connect with your market.

 And while you shouldn’t spread yourself too thin across social media platforms, you’ll want to consider adding one or more of the following proven platforms to your marketing mix…

 This is an image-based site, so it’s a good choice if you tend to post a lot of photos or other images.
 If you’re trying to build a visually based brand, or if you want to encourage your prospects to post images (such as in a contest), then Instagram may be good platform for you.

 Take note that people who post on Instagram use very little text alongside most graphics (although they do tend to use plenty of hash tags).
 This is important that you follow suit, because you want your images to do the speaking for you.
 If you post images that are funny, emotional, or even informative, you’re more likely to get more shares.